 - Chemically inert

-- Allows efficient coatings
+- Allows for efficient coatings

-Glass is compatible with most biological samples,
+Glass is compatible with most biological samples.

 A microfluidic chip in glass is not permeable to gas and has relatively low non-specific adsorption.
-Thus it is compatible with biological samples but it cannot be used for long-term cell culture
+Thus, it is compatible with biological samples, but it cannot be used for long-term cell culture.

 Other typical applications include on-chip reactions droplet formation, solvent extraction and in situ fabrication.

 These make it a material of choice for many applications.
 The main hurdle with this material remains its hardness and its rather high cost, even though prices have been significantly reduced.
-These limitations are the origin to the development of alternative low cost chip materials that can be easily fabricated and are compatible for broader biological applications.
+These limitations are the origin to the development of alternative low-cost chip materials that can be easily fabricated and are compatible for broader biological applications.

 C. Why should you choose a Microfluidic chip in polymers?

 Polymer-based microfluidic chips were introduced several years after silicon/glass chips.
 The vast variety of polymers grants great flexibility in choosing a suitable material with specific properties.

 Polymers are a promising alternative to glass and silicon as they are easy to access, cheaper, robust and require faster fabrication processes.
 Many polymers can be used to build chips: